-- A. The Judiciary shall fund a Tuition Aid/Educational Enhancement Fund of not less than \$10,000 per fiscal year during the term of the contract.
-The approval process to participate in this program will be at management's discretion and will not be unreasonably denied. - B. For the term of the contract, the amount of reimbursement per person may be up to but not to exceed \$600.00 per course and will be capped at \$1,200.00 per fiscal year.
-Funds not reimbursed by May 15 of each fiscal year will lapse and any reimbursement for previously approved applications will be paid from the next fiscal year's tuition aid fund.
+- A. The Judiciary shall fund a Tuition Aid/Educational Enhancement Fund of not less than \$25,000 per fiscal year during the term of the contract.
+The approval process to participate in this program will be at management's discretion and will not be unreasonably denied and decisions on each application shall be issued within 30 business days of receipt.
+All eligibility criteria will be clearly stated and made readily available to all bargaining unit members.
+If the employee has any questions about why their application was denied, they may reach out to the Labor and Employee Relations Unit and will receive a response in a reasonable timeframe. - B. For the term of the contract, the amount of reimbursement per person may be up to but not to exceed \$1,500.00 per fiscal year. - C. The Tuition Aid/Educational Enhancement Program is established on the principle of first-come, first-served, based upon the date and time the application is received.
+Approvals are provisional until the applicant presents evidence that the course requested was satisfactorily completed and that the applicant meets all other requirements set forth in the Judiciary's Tuition Aid Program Description and Instructions.